Healthy lifestyles for children and families

 Haringey has 2 complex needs children’s dietitians, working in Child Development Services and Haringey Special Schools.
 They help babies and children aged 0 to 19 years with complex special needs and those with a life-limiting illness who require additional nutrition support.

 They do not currently have a general dietitian for children without complex needs and cannot accept referrals for allergies or weight loss management.
-For further information, visit Haringey Community Children’s Dietitians on the Whittington Health NHS Trust website.
+For further information, visit Haringey community children’s dietitians on the Whittington Health NHS Trust website.

 Advice for schools

 Haringey Healthy Schools works with schools across Haringey to create healthier environments and improve health and wellbeing outcomes for children.
-See below for key ways your school can support pupils to lead healthier lifestyles.

 If you have any questions or need any advice or support, please contact healthy.schools@harinegy.gov.uk